Scientific-Simulation-Studio/MolFlow/docs/components/mpc_ml/linear_model.rst

 Example
 ++++++++

 A local cluster(Standalone Mode) needs to be initialized as the running environment for this example.
 See `Deployment <../../getting_started/deployment.html>`_ and refer to the 'Cluster Mode'.

-For more detail about parameter settings, see API :py:meth:`~secretflow.ml.linear.ss_sgd.model.SSRegression`
+For more detail about parameter settings, see API :py:meth:`~moleculeflow.ml.linear.ss_sgd.model.SSRegression`

 .. code-block:: python